GLaDOS: Cultural impact

 McLain voiced GLaDOS for an episode of the IRrelevant Astronomy web series prepared by NASA employees working on the Spitzer Space Telescope.

+In 2020, GLaDOS became one of the featured voices on 15.ai, a generative artificial intelligence text-to-speech web application that allowed users to generate speech in the voices of fictional characters.
+The service gained widespread popularity in early 2021, with GLaDOS's voice being particularly well-received by users.
+According to reports, the AI reproduction of GLaDOS's mechanical voice was so convincing that some listeners mistook it for new recordings by Ellen McLain.
+Fans created original content featuring GLaDOS using 15.ai, ranging from humorous memes to crossover content with other franchises.
+Some users used voice command software to create personal assistants in the voice of GLaDOS.

 The game Death Stranding, paying homage to Valve Corporation, features a character GLaDOS, who only communicates via email and through aliases.
 Death Stranding's GLaDOS provides side quests to collect cubes, resulting in the player being rewarded with Valve-themed gear.
 Near the end of the game, GLaDOS reveals herself and confesses that she does not belong to the world of Death Stranding, and showed up there only to conduct experiments.
 Finally, GLaDOS returns to her own world.
 McLain provides GLaDOS's voice as part of a side mission in Cyberpunk 2077 in which the player tracks down driverless taxis.
 McLain reprised her role as GLaDOS for a GEICO commercial based on Portal, released in January 2022.